microsoft/language-server-protocol/_specifications/specification-3-16.md

 ```
 * error: code and message set in case an exception happens during the request.

-#### <a href="#workspace_willCreateFiles" name="workspace_willCreate" class="anchor">WillCreateFiles Notification (:arrow_right:)</a>
+#### <a href="#workspace_willCreateFiles" name="workspace_willCreateFiles" class="anchor">WillCreateFiles Request (:leftwards_arrow_with_hook:)</a>

-The will create files notification is sent from the client to the server before files are actually created.
+The will create files request is sent from the client to the server before files are actually created.
+The request can return a WorkspaceEdit which will be applied to workspace before the files are created.
+Please note that clients might drop results if computing the edit took too long or if a server constantly fails on this request.
+This is done to keep creates fast and reliable.

 _Client Capability_:
-* property name (optional): `workspace.files.willCreate`
+* property name (optional): `workspace.files.willCreateWait`
 * property type: `boolean`

-The capability indicates that the client supports `workspace/willCreateFiles` notifications.
+The capability indicates that the client supports `workspace/willCreateFiles` requests.

 _Server Capability_:
 * property name (optional): `workspace.files.willCreate`
-* property type: `bool`
+* property type: `boolean`

-The capability indicates that the server is interested in `workspace/willCreateFiles` notifications.
+The capability indicates that the server is interested in `workspace/willCreateFiles` requests.

 _Registration Options_: none

-_Notification_:
+_Request_:
 * method: 'workspace/willCreateFiles'
 * params: `CreateFilesParams` defined as follows: